 But the optimism of Cohen as to the revolutionary democratic future seems to fade away the more he starts to grasp the essence of globalization.
 In his song “the Future”, he expresses an extreme pessimistic, and yet quite accurate account of what the global reality is going to become after the fall of the Berlin wall.

 “..Things are going to slide, slide in all directions

 nothing you can measure anymore

 has crossed the threshold

 the order of the soul”.

-In this almost apocalyptic, and yet quite accurate account of the crisis that globalisation was going to create for the dominant western order, Cohen expresses a political feeling as early as 1996 that was only going to materialise after 2008.
+In this almost apocalyptic, and yet quite accurate account of the crisis that globalization was going to create for the dominant western order, Cohen expresses a political feeling as early as 1996 that was only going to materialize after 2008.
 It is the feeling of decay of western hegemony, and of the old matrix of values and certitudes of the pre-global era.
-The world has crossed the boundaries as a blizzard because of globalisation and is ravaging through the old order of western hegemony, and affecting it so deep into its spiritual order.
+The world has crossed the boundaries as a blizzard because of globalization and is ravaging through the old order of western hegemony, and affecting it so deep into its spiritual order.

 “ There'll be the breaking of the ancient

 your private life will suddenly explode